-- A. "Commission" means the Metropolitan Exposition-Recreation Commission. - B. "Contract Manager" means the MERC staff person responsible for a particular procurement. - C. "Emergency" means circumstances that: (a) could not have been reasonably foreseen; (b) create a substantial risk of loss, damage or interruption of services or a substantial threat to property, public health, welfare or safety; and (c) require prompt execution of a contract to remedy the condition. - D. "Emergency Contract" means a contract whose purpose is limited to remedying an emergency situation. - E. "Emerging Small Business" or "ESB" means a State of Oregon-certified emerging small business firm. - F. "First Opportunity Target Area" or "FOTA" means the economically distressed area located in the immediate vicinity of the Oregon Convention Center as authorized by Section 2, Chapter 909, Oregon Laws 1989. - G. "General Manager" means the individual appointed by the Commission who is responsible for managing the MERC staff. - H. "Labor and Materials Bond" means a bond for the protection of a person or firm claiming to have supplied labor or materials for the performance of work provided for in a public contract. - I. "MERC Facility" or "Facilities" means the Oregon Convention Center, the Portland Center for the Performing Arts, and the Portland Metropolitan Exposition Center, and any other facilities that are added to MERC's management responsibilities from time to time. - J. "MERC Purchasing Procedures Manual" means the administrative procedures prepared by the General Manager. - K. "Minority Business Enterprise" or "MBE" means a State of Oregon-certified minority owned business. - L. "Performance Bond" means a bond conditioned on the faithful performance of a contract in accordance with the plans, specifications, and conditions of the contract.
+- "Commission" means the Metropolitan Exposition-Recreation Commission. Α. - B. "Contract Manager" means the MERC staff person responsible for a particular procurement. - C. "Emergency" means circumstances that: (a) could not have been reasonably foreseen; (b) create a substantial risk of loss, damage or interruption of services or a substantial threat to property, public health, welfare or safety; and (c) require prompt execution of a contract to remedy the condition. - D. "Emergency Contract" means a contract whose purpose is limited to remedying an emergency situation. - "Emerging Small Business" or "ESB" means a State of Oregon-certified emerging E. small business firm. - F. "First Opportunity Target Area" or "FOTA" means the economically distressed area located in the immediate vicinity of the Oregon Convention Center as authorized by Section 2, Chapter 909, Oregon Laws 1989. - G. "General Manager" means the individual appointed by the Commission who is responsible for managing the MERC staff. - H. "Labor and Materials Bond" means a bond for the protection of a person or firm claiming to have supplied labor or materials for the performance of work provided for in a public contract. - I. "MERC Facility" or "Facilities" means the Oregon Convention Center, the Portland Center for the Performing Arts, and the Portland Metropolitan Exposition Center, and any other facilities that are added to MERC's management responsibilities from time to time. - "MERC Purchasing Procedures Manual" means the administrative procedures J. prepared by the General Manager. - K. "Minority Business Enterprise" or "MBE" means a State of Oregon-certified minority owned business. - L. "Performance Bond" means a bond conditioned on the faithful performance of a contract in accordance with the plans, specifications, and conditions of the contract.

 - M. "Personal Services Contract" means any contract by which MERC acquires a professional, artistic, creative, consulting, educational, or management service.
-Contracts which are predominately for the purpose of obtaining a product, labor, or materials, or the services of a construction trade are not personal services contracts. - N. "Procurement Officer" means the person designated by the Chief Operating Officer to carry out the functions required of such person by these rules. - O. "Public Contract" means any purchase, lease or sale by MERC of personal property, public improvement or services, including those transacted by purchase order, other than agreements which are for personal services. - P. "Public Improvement Contract" means a contract for the construction, reconstruction or major renovation on real property.
-A public improvement contract does not include emergency work, minor alteration, or ordinary repair or maintenance. - Q. "Revenue Contract" means a contract that provides revenue to MERC wherein MERC does not purchase a good or service. - R. "Woman-Owned Business Enterprise" or "WBE" means a State of Oregon-certified woman-owned business.
+Contracts which are predominately for the purpose of obtaining a product, labor, or materials, or the services of a construction trade are not personal services contracts. - N. "Public Contract" means any purchase, lease or sale by MERC of personal property, public improvement or services, including those transacted by purchase order, other than agreements which are for personal services. - O. "Public Improvement Contract" means a contract for the construction, reconstruction or major renovation on real property.
+A public improvement contract does not include emergency work, minor alteration, or ordinary repair or maintenance. - P. "Revenue Contract" means a contract that provides revenue to MERC wherein MERC does not purchase a good or service. - Q. "Woman-Owned Business Enterprise" or "WBE" means a State of Oregon-certified woman-owned business.